SQream/sqream_docs/sql/sql_statements/ddl_commands/create_database.rst

    * - Parameter
      - Description
    * - ``database_name``
      - The name of the database name.
-The database name must be unique, and follows :ref:`Identifier rules <identifiers>`
+The database name must be unique, and follows :ref:`Identifier rules <keywords_and_identifiers>`

 Examples
 ===========